spack/spack/lib/spack/docs/developer_guide.rst

 Saving Analyzer Results
 ^^^^^^^^^^^^^^^^^^^^^^^

-The analyzer will have ``save_result`` called, with the result object generated, to save it to the filesystem, and if the user has added the ``--monitor`` flag, to upload it to a monitor server.
+The analyzer will have ``save_result`` called, with the result object generated to save it to the filesystem, and if the user has added the ``--monitor`` flag to upload it to a monitor server.
 If your result follows an accepted result format and you don't need to parse it further, you don't need to add this function to your class.
 However, if your result data is large or otherwise